Eyes Wide Open (exhibit): The National Guard Exhibit

-Cost of War Exhibit
+Cost of War exhibit

-At the conclusion of the National Eyes Wide Open Exhibit in June 2007, AFSC introduced the Cost of War Exhibit.
-The Exhibit contains ten 7 by 3 foot vinyl, full-color banners that compare the U.S. budget for the War in Iraq to the U.S. budget for human needs such as health care and education.
-Based on a report by economists Joseph Stiglitz and Linda Bilmes, one day of the Iraq War costs the U.S. $720 million or $500,000 per minute.
+At the conclusion of the National Eyes Wide Open Exhibit in June 2007, AFSC introduced the Cost of War exhibit.
+The exhibit contains ten 7- by 3-foot vinyl, full-color banners that compare the U.S. budget for the War in Iraq to the U.S. budget for human needs such as health care and education.
+Based on a report by economists Joseph Stiglitz and Linda Bilmes, one day of the Iraq War cost the U.S. $720 million or $500,000 per minute.
 In partnership with The National Priorities Project, AFSC has used these numbers on the daily cost of the Iraq War to determine how many human services one day of the Iraq War budget could cover.
 For example, "one day of the Iraq War" would buy 1,153,846 children school lunches for a year or provide 163,525 adults with full health coverage for one year.
 This exhibit is either shown alone or in conjunction with Eyes Wide Open Exhibits.
 There are currently 17 Cost of War Exhibits.